tttapa/Control-Surface/doxygen/pages/MIDI-over-BLE.md

 Control Surface has different MIDI over BLE backends for different Arduino-compatible boards.

-To use MIDI over USB in your code, you usually don't have to worry about these backends, and you can simply instantiate a @ref BluetoothMIDI_Interface.
+To use MIDI over Bluetooth Low Energy in your code, you usually don't have to worry about these backends, and you can simply instantiate a
+@ref BluetoothMIDI_Interface.
+For an example, see @ref BLEMIDI-Adapter.ino.

 ## BLE Backends